sandeepraju538/Restaurants_firebase_angular_material_app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Project information and steps:

+Setup App:

+	Angular:
+	1. ng new public-restaurants
+	2. ng add @angular/material
+	3. creating the components, service, module ng generate component restaurants-list ng generate service restaurant ng generate module restaurant

+	Firebase:
+	create a new project: restaurants-data
+	create a new database

+	download the dependencies from node package manager by running the command: npm install

+Run App:

+	npm start or ng serve

+	restaurants-list component will display the list of restaurants with search by name filtering